Countly/countly-sdk-documentation/sdk_dev_guide/current.md

   reconfigures itself to reflect the new configuration.
 </p>
 <h2 id="h_01HPM01NK3F2VHHXJ07P53QF55">SDK Health Checks</h2>
-<p>SDKs should try to provide 2 type of health information:</p>
+<p>SDKs should try to provide two types of health information:</p>
 <ul>
   <li>Instant request to the server with health information</li>
-  <li>Additional parameter with requests to the server</li>
+  <li>Additional parameters with requests to the server</li>
 </ul>
 <h3 id="h_01HPM01NK3HSSW3XXSKYXRQR0B">Health Information with Instant Request</h3>
 <p>
-  At the end of every SDK init the SDK should attempt an instant request to send over health check counters.
+  At the end of every SDK init, the SDK should attempt an instant request to send over health check counters.
 These counters are:
 </p>
 <ul dir="auto">